 Further guidance on how GNSO Implementation Review Teams, as defined in the PDP Manual, are expected to function and operate.

-The Working Group commenced its deliberations in August 2013 and reached out at an early stage to all ICANN Supporting Organizations, Advisory Committees as well as GNSO Stakeholder Groups and Constituencies for input to help inform its deliberations.
-In response, feedback was received from the Registry Stakeholder Group (RySG), the At-Large Advisory Committee (ALAC) and the Internet Service Providers and Connectivity Providers Constituency (ISPCP) (see https://community.icann.org/x/iSmfAg) which was duly considered by the WG during its deliberations.
+The Working Group commenced its deliberations in August 2013 and contacted all ICANN Supporting Organizations, Advisory Committees as well as GNSO Stakeholder Groups and Constituencies at an early stage for input to help inform its deliberations.
+In response, feedback was received from the Registries Stakeholder Group (RySG), the At-Large Advisory Committee (ALAC) and the Internet Service Providers and Connectivity Providers Constituency (ISPCP) (see https://community.icann.org/x/iSmfAg) which was duly considered by the WG during its deliberations.

 Through various iterations of its work plan, the WG has now published its Initial Report for community input.
 Following the review of input received, the WG intends to finalize its report and submit it to the GNSO Council for its consideration.